officelifehq/docs/docs/documentation/operate/time-tracking.md

 ### Privacy

-Like with every other features in OfficeLife, privacy has been taken into account with this feature.
+Like with every other features in OfficeLife, privacy has been taken into account when designing this feature.
 No regular employees can see someone else’s timesheets.
 Only employees with a specific right can read them:

 * the manager of the employee, if defined,
 * employees with HR or admin roles,